 As you may know, Teradata released the Database Engine 20 a few months ago.
 One of the strongest assets in this version is the OTF support.
 If you are willing to use OTF, either Apache Iceberg or Delta Lake, with Vantage as a compute engine, this article will explain to you how to better tune the OTF workload in the Database Engine 20.
 This way, you will get the best possible performance through Vantage.

 Of course, each OTF project has its own means to improve the performance, such as indexing, data skipping and statistics.
-Please refer to the documentation of the OTF flavour of your choice to learn the different techniques they have to offer to reduce the execution times.
+Please refer to the documentation for the OTF flavour of your choice to learn the different techniques it offers to reduce execution time.

 Workload Management